blueboxd/chromium-legacy/README.md

 - media playing
     - but due to no GPU assist, high CPU usage
 - WebAuthn/FIDO2
-    - you need some patches to use USB keys on 10.7.
+    - you need some KEXT patches to use USB keys on 10.7.

 ## limitation / glitches
 - UI